Fourth of July weather in Seattle looks warm and sunny — we just have to get through a cool, rainy patch first

 “The Fourth is looking pretty good,” he said.

-Cook, however, will not be shooting off fireworks nor heading out to watch them.
+Cook said that despite the likelihood of good weather on the Fourth, he will not be shooting off fireworks nor heading out to watch them.

 “I avoid them,” he said.
 “Things are dry enough; we don’t need to shoot fire into the air and weeds.”